 So does a shareholder yield investment strategy work?

-I am sure before you start using the shareholder yield investment strategy in your portfolio you want to make sure that it works.
+I am sure before you start using the shareholder yield investment strategy you want to make sure that it works.

 So let’s look at the back test results.